30383/MIPS_Processor/README.md

 3. **Add Verilog Files:**
    Add the Verilog files from the `src/` directory to your Vivado project.

+3a. **Alternate**
+   Alternatively, copy the files included in the folder.
+Open Xilinx Vivado and open the `CA_Assignment_2.xpr` file as a new project.

 4. **Run Simulation:**
    Use the testbench provided in the `tb/` directory to simulate the MIPS processor.
 This will allow you to verify the functionality of the processor.